 If all of your sites are affected, it is a strong indicator that your hosting provider has some issues.
 If there is a long downtime, most likely your hosting provider will notify you about it.

-If you can’t find any emails notifying the issue, get in touch with your hosting provider to figure out what causes the problem.
+If you can’t find any emails notifying the issue, get in touch with your hosting provider, (such as our InMotion VPS service) to figure out what causes the problem.

 When your site is growing, it is very likely you’ll go over most resource limits of a shared hosting server.
 This is a strong indicator that you need to find a reliable hosting provider for your WordPress site.
 If you’re considering a reliable WordPress hosting provider, you should seriously consider InMotion hosting (which we use to power our site providing content to more than 4000 users EVERY day without any problems)